Staying safe and protecting others

 - Stay in touch with friends and family (phone and online)

 One Parent Families Scotland has some great information about looking after you and your family's wellbeing.

 Limiting social contact with friends and family is hard for everyone.

 Some parents will be looking for information and resources to help with their child’s education at home; others will be just trying to get by.

-Just remember, maintaining the health and well being of your family is essential, everything else is optional.
+Just remember, maintaining the health and well-being of your family is essential.

-Like it or not, we’ll be using our screens more than usual: for fun; for learning; for working; and for keeping in touch with others.
-We’ll all be on our screens a lot more but try to keep some sort of limit on this if you can.
+Like it or not, we are using our screens more than usual: for fun; for learning; for working; and for keeping in touch with others.
+We are all be on our screens a lot more but try to keep some sort of limit on this if you can.

 And more generally, all curling up to a good film or favourite programme is a great way to have family time and wind down.

 Some parents have kindly shared their experience of living in lockdown.
 You can read 'Lives in lockdown; parents' accounts here.